MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/-ndiskd-findpacket.md

 ---
-title: "ndiskd.findpacket"
+title: "!ndiskd.findpacket"
 description: "Warning  This extension is for legacy NDIS 5.x drivers.
 The NDIS_PACKET structure and its associated architecture have been deprecated.
 The ndiskd.findpacket extension finds the specified packets."
-keywords: ["ndiskd.findpacket Windows Debugging"] ms.date: 06/15/2020
+keywords: ["!ndiskd.findpacket Windows Debugging"] ms.date: 06/15/2020
 topic_type:
 - apiref